sprintly/sprintly-ui/CONTRIBUTING.md

 In order to make contributing as friction-free as possible, please read through and consider the following guidelines.

 #### Roadmap and issues
 Please refer to [the roadmap](roadmap.md) before starting work on new components that you plan for inclusion in this repo.
 This will help us avoid duplicate efforts.
-If there's something that we're already planning via the roadmap that you would nevertheless like to work on, let us know and we'll see if we can make that work with our dev schedule.
+If there's something that we're already planning via the roadmap that you would nevertheless like to work on, we'd be excited to collaborate with you on it.

 If there's a feature that you'd like to see as a component that _isn't_ on the roadmap, have at it!
 We'd prefer if you filed an issue before starting work so that we can check in and see if there's anything we can help with, but it's really up to you.